u2re-dev/CSS-ray-tracer/README.md

 ## Notes

-- This project is a demonstration of what’s possible with modern and experimental CSS—expect things to break as browser support evolves!
+- This project is a demonstration of what’s possible with modern and experimental CSS — expect things to break as browser support evolves!
 - No pre-rendered images or JavaScript-based rendering: **all visuals are computed in real-time by CSS.**

 ---